Oscars 2023: How to Watch the 95th Academy Awards

 How to watch the Oscars in the US

-You can also stream the show live via abc.com or the ABC app.
+You can also stream the show live via abc.com or the ABC app, but you'll need a login from a cable provider to watch the Oscars.

-Sling TV is one of the cheapest live TV streaming providers, at $45 a month, and the Blue plan includes access to ABC.
-Sling TV Blue also offers more channels than the Orange package, but if you want the best of both worlds, you can opt for Sling Orange & Blue, which costs $55 per month.
+Sling TV is one of the cheapest live TV streaming providers in the US and the Blue plan includes access to ABC and the Oscars, but only in eight US markets: New York, Los Angeles, Chicago, Philadelphia, San Francisco, Houston, Raleigh-Durham and Fresno.

+Pricing varies by market.
+Customers in most of those cities will pay $45 per month, while customers in three of the eight -- Fresno, Houston and Raleigh -- pay $40 per month.
+Note that Sling has a half-price deal for the first month, so you could sign up to watch the Oscars then cancel to save.

 How to watch the Oscars in the UK